RayAndrade/TheRayCode/Csharp/Creational/Singleton/README.md

 [Example](Show/README.md)

-Certainly!
 Let's explore the "Singleton Design Pattern" and its importance for C# programmers.

 **Singleton Design Pattern**:
 The Singleton Design Pattern falls under the creational design pattern category.
 Its primary purpose is to ensure that a class has only one instance and provides a global point of access to that instance.
 In other words, it restricts the instantiation of a class to just one object.